Traveling to Mexico for the first time? Check out these do’s and don’ts for visiting Mexico!

 You’ll never discover your own hidden gems if you’re only following your guidebook’s recommendations.

 Instead of just sticking to the tourist hot spots, make an effort to get off the beaten path and explore some of Mexico’s most underrated destinations.
+For example, switch out popular Puerto Vallarta with the lesser-known Costalegre (this post has all the best things to do in Melaque, Mexico).

 Ho ho HOPE you’ve started thinking about holiday shopping ?
 Buying the traveler in your life a gift they’ll ACTUALLY use is easier than ever thanks to this handy roundup of useful travel gifts.